EnsemblGSOC/nabil-gsoc-2018/README.md

 Next you would need to put the exe file in the **'muscle'** directory.

-Please make sure no other file is present in the **'muscle'** directory (the README.md file is ok, but nothing else).
+Please make sure no other extra file is present in the **'muscle'** directory (the README.md file should stay, but nothing else).

 ## Data